oracle-devrel/terraform-oci-oracle-cloud-foundation/cloud-foundation/solutions/Deploy-Autonomous-Database-and-the-MovieStream-data-sets-for-Oracle-LiveLabs/README.md

 * **outputs.tf** - Defines project's outputs that you will see after the code runs successfuly
 * **provider.tf** - The terraform provider that will be used (OCI)
 * **README.md** - This file
 * **schema.yaml** - Schema documents are recommended for Terraform configurations when using Resource Manager.
-A schema document allows you to extend pages in the Oracle Cloud Infrastructure Console.
+Including a schema document allows you to extend pages in the Oracle Cloud Infrastructure Console.
 Facilitate variable entry in the Create Stack page by surfacing SSH key controls and by naming, grouping, dynamically prepopulating values, and more.
 Define text in the Application Information tab of the stack detail page displayed for a created stack.
 * **variables.tf** - Project's global variables

-Secondly, populate the `terraform.tf` file with the desired configuration following the information:
+Secondly, populate the `terraform.tf` file with the disared configuration following the information:

 # Autonomous Data Warehouse